 What is Goth Style?

 In simpler words, a Goth is someone who finds beauty in the dark while others consider darkness unattractive.
 A Goth person loves mysterious and dark things.
 But don’t think that goth means evil, unkind, lack of humor, or cruel.
-The truth is, Goths have a different perspective in dark colors; they feel happy when they see dark things.
+The truth is, Goths have a different perspective on dark colors; they feel happy when they see dark things.

-In fact, goth is a combination of different styles, belief systems, music taste, outlooks of life, and many more.
+In fact, goth is a combination of different styles, belief systems, music tastes, outlooks of life, and many more.
 Goths are fond of different music and fashion.
-In addition, sadness, anger, evil intentions are not a part of this subculture.
+In addition, sadness, anger, and evil intentions are not a part of this subculture.
 Lots of happiness, enthusiasm, upbeat, fun, love, etc., are a part of it.

 When Was Goth Popular?